Gary Burne, the famous male ballet dancer was born Algernon de Blouis Hays-Hill in 1932.

 There was an instant rapport between these two dancers and he was amazed that after all the years dancing abroad that he found his ideal partner in Spira.

-South Africans imaginations were immediately captured with this startling couple, and they became synonymous with magical, exhilarating and delightful dancing.
+South African’s imaginations were immediately captured by this startling couple, and they became synonymous with magical, exhilarating, and delightful dancing.
 They became household names and danced to full houses.

 The unique combination of fragility and strength was new and refreshing, and they were often compared with Anton Dolin and Alicia Markova.